Vlsarro/OpinionSpam/README.md

 - 400 truthful negative reviews from Expedia, Hotels.com, Orbitz, Priceline,TripAdvisor and Yelp (described in [2])

 ## Method:
-- opinion2vec.py : using word-embedding method to detect opinion spam
+- word_embedding.py : using word-embedding method to detect opinion spam
+- tf_idf.py : using TF-IDF method to detect opinion spam (PCA deduction is optional)
+- unigram.py : using unigram method to detect opinion spam (PCA deduction is optional)
 ##References
 [1] M. Ott, Y. Choi, C. Cardie, and J.T.
 Hancock.
 2011.
 Finding Deceptive Opinion Spam by Any Stretch of the Imagination.
 In Proceedings of the 49th